TrackerControl/PlatformControl/README.md

 ```
 @article{kollnig2022_iphone_android,
       title={Are iPhones Really Better for Privacy?
 A Comparative Study of iOS and Android Apps},
-      author={Konrad Kollnig and Anastasia Shuba and Reuben Binns and Max {Van Kleek} and Nigel Shadbolt},
+      author={Konrad Kollnig and Anastasia Shuba and Reuben Binns and Max Van Kleek and Nigel Shadbolt},
       year={2022},
       journal={Proceedings on Privacy Enhancing Technologies}
 }